Access - Role & Condition-Based Access Control

 Pseudo-roles and lowercase real roles compose with OR:

-// Record owner OR a system admin can read
+// Record owner OR a platform control-plane user can read

 Quick reference